openharmony/third_party_python/Doc/library/tarfile.rst

 * Extract to a :func:`new temporary directory <tempfile.mkdtemp>`
   to prevent e.g. exploiting pre-existing links, and to make it easier to clean up after a failed extraction.
+* Disallow symbolic links if you do not need the functionality.
 * When working with untrusted data, use external (e.g. OS-level) limits on disk, memory and CPU usage.
 * Check filenames against an allow-list of characters